CaioMar/Venacao/README.md

 Outdated!!!
 Check MAIN() function and do README update

+Code is a mess.
+Need to split it in multiple c++ files to make it readable.

 	Leaf Venation Program Documentation and Manual

 1 - Seed (for the pseudo-random number generator);